Native Son (2019 film): Cast

 This version of Bigger has, as described by Troy Patterson of The New Yorker, "goth black" nail polish and "toxic green" dyed hair.
 He additionally wears jackets with patches and graffiti-like designs.
 The character enjoys reading Ralph Ellison books and is able to teach himself material.
 Soraya Nadia McDonald, in an article in The Undefeated, described Bigger here as "afropunk".

 Patterson argued that this Bigger is "a bit adrift", "serious and cerebral", and "a late adolescent at loose ends" instead of the "thoughtless lunk" and "social problem" in the original novel.
 Anna Shechtman of The New Yorker wrote that the 2019 Bigger has a "confident style" stemming from Ellison and that this Bigger "has an assuredness that Wright, Love, and even the character that Wright originally wrote seemed to lack."
 In the film Bessie describes Bigger as "a fixer upper", reflecting that he has issues to work on.

-In this version Jan is a member of Occupy Wall Street.
+In this version Jan and Mary are in favor of Occupy Wall Street.
+Parks chose to change the political affiliations of Jan and Mary because the Communist Party of the United States no longer had the stature it had in the past.

+In this version, Bigger's mother works as a paralegal.
+Bigger's father did accounting before his death.
+Bigger's mother, in this version, has a boyfriend, who works as a lawyer.